corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 * It should be possible to prevent CorDapp from working if a newer version is available
 * CDS should support release channels
 * CDS should be integratable into CI/CD pipelines
-* BNO should be able to provide a textual description along with an upgrade
+* BNO should be able to provide a textual description along with each CorDapp version

 ### Non-requirements: